t17711/MY_COMPILER/README.md

 ```
 For declaration I have types
 a.
-For Int, char, bool, float and procedures I declare like:
+For Int, char, bool, float I declare the varaables like:
 Int x, y, z;
-Procedure a, b, c;
+procedure is declared simply name{<statements>} in procedure area
 b.
 For array I declare for bool , Int , char and float only:
 ```